endolith/complex_colormap/README.md

 # complex_colormap
-Plot complex functions in perceptually-uniform colorspace
+Plot complex functions in perceptually-uniform color space

-This generates a bivariate colormap that adjusts both lightness and hue, for plotting complex functions, the magnitude and phase of signals, etc.
+This generates a bivariate color map that adjusts both lightness and hue, for plotting complex functions, the magnitude and phase of signals, etc.

-Magnitude is mapped to lightness and phase angle is mapped to hue in a perceptually-uniform colorspace (previously [LCh](https://en.wikipedia.org/wiki/Lab_color_space#Cylindrical_representation:_CIELCh_or_CIEHLC), now
+Magnitude is mapped to lightness and phase angle is mapped to hue in a perceptually-uniform color space (previously [LCh](https://en.wikipedia.org/wiki/Lab_color_space#Cylindrical_representation:_CIELCh_or_CIEHLC), now
 [CIECAM02's JCh](https://en.wikipedia.org/wiki/CIECAM02#Appearance_correlates)).